javierpgomez/quartz/content/Notes/Powerful Idea of Spending your health.md

 novelty: 8
 ---

 I think what many people really want from money is the ability to stop thinking about money.
-To have enough money that they can stop thinking about it and focus on other stuff. ([View Highlight](https://read.readwise.io/read/01gr81sm7pzbckq8wpm228saxb))
+To have enough money that they can stop thinking about it and focus on other stuff.

 A lot of financial planners I’ve talked to say one of their biggest challenges is getting clients to spend money in retirement.
 Even an appropriate, conservative amount of money.
-Frugality and savings become such a big part of some people’s identity that they can’t ever switch gears. ([View Highlight](https://read.readwise.io/read/01gr81sq76de7ywfpppmkgfgt9))
+Frugality and savings become such a big part of some people’s identity that they can’t ever switch gears.

 That's interesting because I think about health also and how people think health is for its own sake.
 But you have to learn how to spend your health too.